Narcissistic Personality Disorder

 As such, the word Narcissistic has become synonymous with individuals who appear in love with themselves, are obsessed with their own appearance or personality, and for whom others cannot compare.

 What are the different types of Narcissism?

 There are two types of suggested narcissism: fragile and grandiose.

 This is characterised by a person whose grandiosity is overcompensation for feelings of inadequacy.
 Underneath, these individuals are likely to be anxious, lonely and have low self-esteem, all of which are hidden by their narcissistic presentation.
 They may switch between appearing to love themselves and being unable to cope.
 They are more likely to have schemas that are linked to defectiveness or emotional deprivation.

 This is seen in individuals who truly believe that they are better than others.
 They have little insight into their own behaviour, tend to blame others for their problems and lack the ability to emotionally relate.
 Their upbringing may have included encouragement of their sense of superiority and being given everything they wanted.
 They may have schemas relating to entitlement or insufficient self-control.

-A healthy narcissist is different from a generally nice person in that they have the character traits to be able to engage people, create a sense of authority that makes others feel safe but remain strongly true to their beliefs.
-They may come across as empathic, and positively self-possessed and compose and they use these traits to support others.
+A healthy narcissist is different from a generally nice person in that they have strong character traits to be able to engage people, create a sense of authority that makes others feel safe but they also remain strongly true to their beliefs.
+They may come across as empathic, positively self-possessed and composed.
+They may these traits to support others.